 This Omis fortress is best known as Fortica and is certainly one of the most impressive on the Adriatic.
 Situated high on the cliffs above Omis offers a unique view of the canyon of Omis, Cetina River as it flows into the sea, roofs of Omis, beaches, and islands.

 Omis is one of the best preserved medieval towns in Croatia.
 It was founded at the mouth of Cetina and the end of its canyon and is the area of outstanding beauty.
 Cetina River was given the shelter to pirates (whose roots are far in the past).

-The history of Omis was turbulent, and all that the best describes fort Fortica, along with the fortress Mirabela or Peovica.
+The history of Omis was turbulent, and all that the best describes Omis fortress such as fort Fortica, along with the fortress Mirabela or Peovica.
 The location of the fortress is not easily reachable even today.
 Of course, like all the fortresses that were built during that period, not only the Fortica, and this fortress was built for defense against enemies of Omis.

 You can reach fortress by a path with signposts.
 I climbed up to the Fortica.
 The trail is well signed but be careful.
 I’m not a mountaineer and I didn’t go up to Fortica in a mountaineering gear.
 I climbed in ballerina’s shoes (straight, shallow shoes).
 It takes time for someone like me, I climbed to the top for about 40 minutes.
 You must be careful how you walk (it would be best to have boots that will keep the wrist) because of the trail in some places are steep and rocky.
 Do not forget to bring enough water.
 The view is magnificent.
 The view is worth it all.

 Although Fortica was first mentioned in 1423 and 1448, Starigrad (Old Town) was probably built in the late 14th and early 15th centuries.
 The fortress controlled a wide area of the Brac and Hvar Channel over the coast to the middle Poljica.